-Throughout all functions, Cisco ANM uses an administrator-defined role-based access control (RBAC) security model that facilitates delegation of authority and responsibility for operations, administration, and monitoring of the managed devices, including activation and suspension of selected load-balanced servers.
-The Cisco ANM administrator can define with high granularity the tasks and options that are made available to individual users or user groups.
+Cisco ANM uses an administrator-defined role-based access control (RBAC) security model that facilitates delegation of authority and responsibility for operations, administration, and monitoring of the managed devices, including activation and suspension of selected load-balanced servers.
+The Cisco ANM administrator can define with high specificity the tasks and options that are available to individual users or user groups.

-RBAC is used to administratively grant user authorization to access network resources, such as virtual contexts of Cisco ACE devices, content networking and load balancing, and SSL services, as well as individual application services.
-This feature eliminates unnecessary overhead among network administrators, network-operations-center (NOC) staff, systems operators, and server managers, enabling faster service deployment, simplifying the workflow within IT, and reducing configuration errors.
+RBAC is used to administratively authorize users to access network resources, such as virtual contexts of Cisco ACE devices, content networking and load balancing, and SSL services, as well as individual application services.
+This feature eliminates unnecessary overhead among network administrators, network-operations-center (NOC) staff, systems operators, and server managers, enabling faster service deployment, simplifying the IT workflow, and reducing configuration errors.

 RBAC allows each virtual context in Cisco ACE to be managed by the appropriate business or IT team.
-Using Cisco ANM, you can create an unlimited number of administratively defined domains within each virtual context, providing further granularity for controlling resources within that virtual context or spanning multiple virtual contexts.
+Using Cisco ANM, you can create an unlimited number of administratively defined domains within each virtual context, providing even more detailed control over resources within that virtual context or spanning multiple virtual contexts.
 Similarly, Cisco ANM administrators can define and assign user roles that specify which of 34 defined actions you can take against the network resources you can reach, such as configuration, editing and modification, and device and service monitoring.
-A set of predefined roles is provided with the product to speed implementation and provide examples that administrators can tailor to their specific needs.
+A set of predefined roles is provided with the product to accelerate implementation and provide examples that administrators can tailor to their specific needs (Figure 6).